jfcostello/AnyBlock-To-Markdown/readme.md

   - `utils.py`: Utility functions
   - `logger.py`: Logging setup

-## Technical Details

-- The converter uses a multi-step process to handle Anytype's complex data structure:
-  1. JSON parsing: Reads and interprets the Anytype JSON export files.
-  2. Object identification: Identifies main content files and their associated data.
-  3. Relation extraction: Processes and formats relation data.
-  4. Block conversion: Converts individual Anytype blocks to Markdown syntax.
-  5. File handling: Manages file attachments and updates references.
-  6. Markdown compilation: Assembles the converted elements into a cohesive Markdown document.

-- The project uses Python's built-in `logging` module for comprehensive logging of the conversion process.
-- Error handling is implemented to gracefully handle issues with individual files or blocks without stopping the entire conversion process.
-- The converter is designed to be memory-efficient, processing files one at a time rather than loading all data into memory at once.

 ## Contributing

 Contributions to the Anyblock Exporter are welcome!
 Please feel free to submit pull requests, create issues or spread the word.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.